-Exclusion of people with disabilities from Alternative Dispute Resolution (ADR) practice and procedures, especially mediation services, leads to social, emotional, and psychological trauma, as well as poverty for affected individuals and families, also causing a backlog of cases in courts.
-Read More
+Exclusion of deaf and hard-of-hearing people from accessing justice due to lack of reasonable accomodation, leads to social, emotional, and psychological trauma, as well as poverty for affected individuals and families, also causing a backlog of cases in courts.

 Our Commitment